0xGizmolab/djs-games/README.md

 # Updates

 The Update for DJS-V13 is Out!
-You Can use this package with djs-13 by installing djs-games@dev
+You Can use this package with djs-13 by installing djs-games

 # Help